 - Initial application for University of Tasmania based research (WORD 138.7KB)

 - Veterinary Service Competency Assessment Application form (WORD 25.7KB)

 - Animal Services Staff Competency Listing (WORD 21.9KB) (A list of staff deemed competent in performing procedures on animals)

-Mouse and Rat Passport (intended to provide husbandry and welfare information for establishments receiving genetically altered mice and rats.
-The passport does not replace any requirements for Australian Government department permission for the movement of animals, import licences or Health Certification).
+- Mouse and Rat Passport (WORD 55.2KB) (For researchers introducing a new mouse or rat species; intended to provide husbandry and welfare information for establishments receiving genetically altered mice and rats.
+The passport does not replace any requirements for Australian government department permission for the movement of animals, import licences or health certification).

-- It is a requirement that the Animal Ethics Committee is notified of all animal research projects involving University of Tasmania employees, students and postgraduate candidates, irrespective of whether the research is undertaken at UTAS using UTAS facilities, or at other organisations.
+- External Research form (WORD 31.5KB).
+It is a requirement that the AEC is notified of animal research projects involving University of Tasmania employees, students and postgraduate candidates, irrespective of whether the research is undertaken at the university or at other organisations.

 - Minimal Risk Initial application for University of Tasmania based research (WORD 136.2KB) - The AEC Minimal Risk Initial Application form for UTAS based research is a simplified version of the Initial Application for University based research form and should only be used for field observational studies where animals are not approached.
 The AEC Minimal Risk Initial Application form cannot be used for studies that propose to attract animals e.g. using baited rather than passive cameras.
 The form fulfils the requirements of the Australian code for the care and use of animals for scientific purposes.
 Minimal Risk Initial Application forms are considered by the full AEC committee.